Semi-parametric inference based on adaptively collected data: Main results

 We are now ready to establish a guarantee for the estimate $\TrueOneDirectPar$.
 We do so under the following weaker variant of our earlier selection condition~\ref{assn-lin-selection-prob}: \myassumption{{\bf{SEL}}$^\ast(t,u, \SuppDirect)$}{assn-lin-selection-prob-weak}{ For some \mbox{$t \in [0, \tfrac{1}{2})$,} the selection probabilities are lower bounded as

 where $\SuppDirect \defn \{ j \mid \OneDirect_j \neq 0\}$ is the support set of $\OneDirect$.}

-Compared to our earlier selection condition~\ref{assn-lin-selection-prob}, Assumption~\ref{assn-lin-selection-prob-weak} is weaker in the sense that the lower bound condition is imposed \emph{only} on the support set of the vector $\OneDirect$, along with the reference point (the all-zeroes vector).
-This difference is significant, for example, when our goal is to estimate a single coordinate, or the difference of two coordinates. \begin{theos} Suppose that Assumptions~\ref{assn-lin-noise}, ~\ref{assn-lin-selection-prob-weak} and~\ref{assn-lin-nuisance-est} are in force.
+Compared to condition~\ref{assn-lin-selection-prob}, Assumption~\ref{assn-lin-selection-prob-weak} is weaker in the sense that the lower bound condition is imposed \emph{only} on the support set of the vector $\OneDirect$, along with the reference point (the all-zeroes vector).
+This difference is significant, for example, when our goal is to estimate a single coordinate, or the difference of two coordinates. \begin{theorem} Suppose that Assumptions~\ref{assn-lin-noise}, ~\ref{assn-lin-selection-prob-weak} and~\ref{assn-lin-nuisance-est} are in force.
 Then the $Z$-estimate $\SoluOneDirectPar$ computed from~\eqref{eq:one-arm-est-eq2} using any consistent estimate $\EstTargetPar$ of $\TargetPar$ satisfies